blasecato/store-prueba/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `npm run server`

+Runs the app in the development mode.<br />
+Open [http://localhost:30001](http://localhost:30001) to view it in the browser.

+npm run server, compile the project on port 3001, this way you can consume services from the forntend

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />